-In order to receive from God we must believe and hold to our faith without wavering, (Heb 10:23).
+To receive from God we must believe and hold to our faith without wavering, (Heb 10:23).

 "But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.
 7 For let not that man suppose that he will receive anything from the Lord; 8 he is a double-minded man, unstable in all his ways," (James 1:6-8).

-When you really believe, you have acted.
+When you genuinely believe, you have acted.
 The act of believing is a necessary step in getting what you want from God.
 Faith is action, in counting those things that be not as though they were (Rom 4:17; Mark 11:22-24).

-"Having an unwavering faith and trust in God is crucial to sustaining self control, rebuking fear, standing on the Words of the Gospel in faith, working through love.
+"Having an unwavering faith and trust in God is crucial to sustaining self-control, rebuking fear, standing on the Words of the Gospel in faith, working through love.

-Faith, hope, love and trust compliment each other.
+Faith, hope, love, and trust compliment each other.
 When brought into a relationship with God, in complete devotion, inevitably makes the Christian believer a powerhouse for God, with many miracles.